Chapter 8 Section F : People with mental health conditions who have alcohol and other drug issues

 Telephone: (02) 8876 6301

-The Drug and Alcohol Treatment Act 2007 (NSW) also allows you to name a person as your Primary Carer so that they will have access to certain information about you while you are detained under this Act.
-These parts of the Act are very similar to those relating to Primary Carers in the Mental Health Act 2007 (NSW).
+The Drug and Alcohol Treatment Act 2007 (NSW) also allows you to name a person as your Designated Carer so that they will have access to certain information about you while you are detained under this Act.
+These parts of the Act are very similar to those relating to Designated Carers in the Mental Health Act 2007 (NSW).

-If you plead guilty to a serious offence for which you are likely to receive a prison sentence, and you are drug dependent, you can be referred to the Drug Court.
+If you plead guilty to a serious offence for which you are likely to receive a prison sentence, and you are drug dependent, you can be referred to the Drug Court provided you also meet certain other criteria.

-There are programs available for people with drug and alcohol problems who face less serious criminal charges.
-These are usually called 'diversionary programs' because they are intended to 'divert' a person from criminal behaviour that is linked with drug and alcohol problems, to treatment for those problems rather than punishment.
+There are programs available for people with alcohol and other drug issues who face less serious criminal charges.
+These are usually called ‘diversionary programs’ because they are intended to ‘divert’ a person from criminal behaviour that is linked with alcohol and other drug issues, to treatment for those problems rather than punishment.

 There is also a NSW Youth Drug and Alcohol Court (YDAC), which aims to reduce re-offending by young people who have become entrenched in the criminal justice system, by diverting them into diversionary programs to overcome their drug and alcohol problem.
 Click here to find out more.